tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 ```

 The projects for the Responsive Web Design certification program were where most
-of the learning happened, as I got to practice making layouts with CSS Grid, Flexbox,
+of my learning happened, as I got to practice making layouts with CSS Grid, Flexbox,
 and other responsive web design techniques.
 The projects I made are available to view and fork
 on my [Codepen profile](https://codepen.io/tmshkr/): a [tribute page](https://codepen.io/tmshkr/pen/vVXOvV), a [survey form](https://codepen.io/tmshkr/pen/QZPXew),
 a [product landing page](https://codepen.io/tmshkr/pen/MPdymB), a [technical documentation page](https://codepen.io/tmshkr/pen/oaKzNW),